Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 ...
 ```

 where `componentN()` should be a valid operator function available on the result of `e`.

-Each individual component property follows the rules for regular local property declaration.
+As with regular property declaration, type specification is optional, in which case the type is inferred from the corresponding `componentN()` function.

 #### Getters and setters